Bash script task

 Using project constants

-Project constants can be used in the script content as environment variables prefixed with CPC_ (for CtFreak Project Constant).
+Project constants can be used in the script content as environment variables prefixed with CPC_ (for CTFreak Project Constant).

 Here’s an example using a project constant named NUMBER_OF_RETENTION_DAYS: